Limits and colimits

 (using an obvious notation), it follows immediately from a corollary to the adjoint lifting theorem that if has coequalizers of reflexive pairs, then has a left adjoint and is, in fact, monadic.

-This completes the proof, but it is interesting to observe that there is a concrete description of the left adjoint in this case: The left adjoint sends an -algebra to the (reflexive) coequalizer of the pair
+This actually completes the proof, but here is a concrete description of the left adjoint to : it sends an -algebra to the (reflexive) coequalizer of the pair

 To see that is the left adjoint, let be a -algebra.
 Any map in induces a unique -algebra map :

-and the claim is that is an -algebra map if and only if coequalizes the pair of above, i.e., if factors (uniquely) through a -algebra map .
+and the claim is that is an -algebra map if and only if coequalizes the pair in (1), i.e., if factors (uniquely) through a -algebra map .